Onward poster

 The inciting incident occurs at 12 minutes when Ian and Barley receive their father's magical staff and a spell to bring him back for one day.
 This gift disrupts their ordinary world and offers Ian the chance to meet his dad..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Ian actively chooses to embark on the quest with Barley, stealing Barley's van "Guinevere" and leaving their safe suburban world behind to find the Phoenix Gem before time runs out., moving from reaction to action.
+This indicates the protagonist's commitment to Ian actively chooses to embark on the quest with Barley, stealing Barley's van "Guinevere" and leaving their safe suburban world behind to find the Phoenix Gem before time runs out., moving from reaction to action.

 The Collapse moment at 76 minutes (75% through) represents the emotional nadir.
 Here, Ian realizes he caused Barley to be cursed and nearly killed.
 Guinevere is destroyed (death of their quest vehicle).
-Ian confesses he's been a bad brother, his lowest emotional point as he faces losing both Barley and his chance to meet his dad., reveals the protagonist at their lowest point.
+Ian confesses he's been a bad brother, his lowest emotional point as he faces losing both Barley and his chance to meet his dad., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Ian realizes Barley has been the father figure all along, teaching him confidence and believing in him.
 Armed with this synthesis of magic skills and emotional truth, Ian is ready for the final confrontation., demonstrating the transformation achieved throughout the journey.